deltachat/deltachat-pages/en/help.md

 Note that the device token is encrypted between apps and notification proxy but it is not signed.
-The notification proxy thus never sees e-mail addresses, IP-addresses or any cryptographic identity information associated with a user's device (token).
+The notification proxy thus never sees profile data, IP-addresses or any cryptographic identity information associated with a user's device (token).

 Resulting from this overall privacy design, even the seizure of a chatmail server,